rust-lang/book/second-edition/src/ch10-02-traits.md

 `Clone` or `Copy` trait bounds and we wouldn’t be doing any heap allocations.
 Try implementing these alternate solutions on your own!

-### Using trait bounds to conditionally implement methods
+### Using Trait Bounds to Conditionally Implement Methods

-By setting a trait bound on a generic `impl` block, one can make sure that a set of methods will only be implemented for types which meet certain trait bounds.
-For example, the type Pair that is presented in listing 10-17 always implements the method new(), but only implements the method cmp_display if its inner type implements comparison operators and can be printed:
+By using a trait bound with an `impl` block that uses generic type parameters, we can conditionally implement methods only for types that implement the specified traits.
+For example, the type `Pair<T>` in listing 10-17 always implements the `new` method, but `Pair<T>` only implements the `cmp_display` if its inner type `T` implements the `PartialOrd` trait that enables comparison and the `Display` trait that enables printing:

 ```rust
 use std::fmt::Display;